mpiotrowskildz/portfolio/MrBuggy3/02.Creating_requirements/README.md

 ## Creating requirements for the app
+The following served as a test basis that allowed me to create test conditions and test cases as a result.
 1. The app consists of the client app and the server app.
 1. There need to be **three** versions of the client app: demo, final and public.
 2. The demo includes only one task, different from the tasks available in the final and public versions.